-A National Safe Place partner, Bellefaire's Homeless and Missing Youth program serves approximately 4,000 teens, families and community members in Cuyahoga County yearly through street outreach, respite care, community outreach and education, and a 24-hour hotline.
+A National Safe Place partner, Bellefaire's Homeless and Missing Youth program serves approximately 4,000 teens, families and community members in Cuyahoga County yearly through street outreach, respite care, community outreach, education and 24/7 Homeless and Missing Youth Hotline.

 Bellefaire JCB’s Homeless and Missing Youth Program was initiated in October 2006 through a grant from the U.S. Department of Health and Human Services to establish a program for homeless, missing, and runaway youth who are in need of crisis intervention, possible respite and case management.
 Today, the program serves approximately 4,000 teens, families and community members each year through initiatives including those listed below.
 Team Provides Hope and Help for Missing Teens, WKYC